NoahJGersh/Wormhole/README.md

 ## Current Features

-Draws a large tunnel **(read: intensive)** according to hard-coded constraints:
+Draws a tunnel along the Z-axis, with user-specified parameters:
+- Length (*default: 200*)
+    - The total length of the tunnel.
+    - *Minimum: 1*
-- Diameter (40)
+- Diameter (*default: 40*)
+    - The approximate diameter of each ring.
+    - *Minimum: 1*
-- Vertex Variance (0.1)
+- Vertex Variance (*default: 0.1*)
-    - The distance a vertex is allowed to stray from the tunnel's center.
+    - The distance a vertex is allowed to stray from the ring.
 Stays along its current angle.
+    - *Maximum: diameter / 2*
-- Ring Subdivisions (1000)
+- Ring Polys (*default: 200*)
-    - The number of edges around the tunnel (joining points)
+    - The number of quads in a ring.
-- Tunnel Subdivisions (1000)
+    - *Minimum: 3*
+- Rings (*default: 200*)
-    - The number of edges along the tunnel (joining rings)
+    - The number of rings of quads along the tunnel.
+    - *Minimum: 1*

+The following additional tunnel parameters are hard-coded for the time being:
-- Colors
+- Colors (*default: magenta, black*)
     - A list of colors to interpolate across the tunnel

-User has some options:
+The user is granted the additional viewing options:
 - Camera selection
     - Access to an orthographic camera and a perspective camera, which are uniquely modifiable.
 - Draw selection